smartinternz02/SI-GuidedProject-3105-1624000203/README.md

 # Estimate The Presence Of Impurities In Iron Ore Using IBM Watson Machine Learning (SI-GuidedProject-3105-1624000203)

 ## Project Flow
-  The user interacts with the UI (User Interface) to enter the data Entered data is analyzed by the model which is integrated Once the model analyses the input, the prediction is showcased on the UI To accomplish this, we have to complete all the activities and tasks listed below
+-- The user interacts with the UI (User Interface) to enter the data.
+  Entered data is analyzed by the model which is integrated Once the model analyses the input, the prediction is showcased on the UI To accomplish this, we have to complete all the activities and tasks listed below